 - Socializing with their mate more than other birds

-Parrots are also affectionate with other members of their flock.
-Even if the parrot isn’t interacting with its favorite, it’ll still groom, forage, and play with other flock-mates.
+Parrots are affectionate with other members of their flock.
+Even if the parrot isn’t interacting with its favorite, it’ll still groom, forage, and play with other flock mates.

 Do All Parrots Cuddle?

-Of course, not all parrots are instant cuddle bugs.
-They still form strong bonds with their human companions and show affection.
-However, they’re less likely to cuddle with you and will show other physical gestures of love.
+Not all parrots are instant cuddle bugs, but they form strong bonds with their human companions and show affection.
+However, they’re more likely to show other physical gestures of love.

 The individual personality of your parrot and its temperament determine whether it’ll be cuddly.
 Some parrots don’t like being physically affectionate.

-Instead of cuddling, they’ll seek out your attention by calling, singing, and flying over to sit on your head or shoulder.
+Instead of cuddling, they’ll seek your attention by calling, singing, and flying over to sit on your shoulder.
 Even if they don’t snuggle up and start preening, you’ll still be their favorite person.

-High-energy parrots, like budgies, are more likely to cuddle.
+High-energy parrots, like budgies, are more likely to be affectionate.
 By nature, they’re more willing to snuggle, rub their beaks on you, and need more attention.
 It’s a part of their character, and it won’t take much to make them cuddly.

 How Do Parrots Show Affection To Humans?

-According to the International Society for Anthrozoology, birds are one of the most common animal companions in the United States.
-This is because of their affectionate nature and long lifespans.
+Birds are one of the most common animal companions in the United States due to their affectionate nature and long lifespans.

-After all, you can get a friend that will stick with you for decades.
-You can also form stronger emotional bonds with a creature that can mimic speech and pick up more complex tricks.
-According to Anthrozoös, pet birds can often fulfill the social needs of their human owners through affection, vocalization, and interaction.
+After all, you’ll get a friend that’ll be with you for many years or decades.
+You can also form stronger emotional bonds with a creature that can mimic speech and learn complex tricks.

-Of course, parrots also show affection in their own unique ways.
-These gestures don’t always mirror the tactics that humans use to show fondness.
-Because of that, owners may overlook subtle (or even gross) gestures of love from a parrot.
-These include a parrot:
+These gestures don’t always mirror the ways humans use to show fondness.
+For this reason, owners may overlook subtle gestures of love from a parrot, including:

-The parrot may cozy up to your neck and rub its beak against you.
-It will even ‘kiss’ by pecking lightly at your skin without pressure.
-This is a grooming habit that parrots reserve for people (and birds) that they have a great fondness.
+The parrot may get close to your neck and rub its beak against you; it’ll even ‘kiss’ by pecking at your skin without pressure.
+Parrots reserve a grooming habit for those for whom they have great fondness.

-Parrots will usually cuddle or kiss your face.
-They know that, because of the placement of your eyes and mouth, this is where you’ll perceive them.
-It will be the same as when parrots nuzzle or groom each other’s faces.
+Parrots will usually nuzzle against your face, which they identify due to the placement of your eyes and mouth.
+It’ll be the same as when parrots nuzzle or groom each other’s faces.

-Given that the face is such a delicate area, especially for birds, this is a huge sign of trust and affection.
-The parrot knows it won’t be harmed or harm you by entering this space.
+Given that the face is such a delicate area, especially for birds, this is a significant sign of trust and affection.
+The parrot knows it won’t be harmed by entering this space.

 Calling And Noises

-Parrots develop special calls for their loved ones.
-These contact calls range from a squawk to a scream and are intended to check that their companion is close and safe.
-The longer you ignore the parrot, the louder it will call.
+Parrots develop special contact calls for their loved ones, ranging from squawks to screams, to check that their companion is close and safe.
+The longer you ignore the parrot, the louder it’ll call.

 Nips And Movements

-Parrots that want to show affection will move their mouths often.
-This may look like this:
+Parrots that want to show affection move their mouths often, which may look like this: